tristanlgb/flyrank-frontend-capstone/docs/capstone/CAPSTONE-REFLECTION.md

 # Capstone Reflection

-*Written for the person I was in Week 1.*

 My name is Tristan Lenzberg, and I am a Full Stack Developer student.
 At the start of this course, I wanted to grow as a developer, but I did not believe I